-Interesting name for a Scotch whisky, wouldn’t you say?
+Scotch whisky, wouldn’t you say?
 I would.
-And I can say that when I discovered this bottle on the shelf in a shop near the home of a friend, I was swift to snatch it up, having been so kindly tuned to the delights of Ardbeg by my children’s pediatrician.
-(Thanks again, doc!)
+And I can say that when I discovered this bottle on the shelf in a shop near a friend’s home, I was swift to snatch it up, having been so kindly tuned to the delights of Ardbeg by my children’s pediatrician.

-The Corryvreckan edition is named after the third largest whirlpool in the world which is located in the extremely turbulent waterway called the “Strait of Corryvreckan” between the isles of Scarba and Jura.
-The word “Corryvreckan” translates from the Gaelic as “cauldron of speckled seas.”
+The Corryvreckan edition is named after the world’s third largest whirlpool, located in the highly turbulent waterway called the “Strait of Corryvreckan” between the isles of Scarba and Jura.
+“Corryvreckan” translates from the Gaelic as “cauldron of speckled seas.”
 Now, don’t go and underestimate the word “speckled.”
-In this post-modern era, that word is somewhat softer than it should be, as if the seas are sort of choppy but nevertheless manageable.
+In this postmodern era, that word is somewhat softer than it should be, as if the seas are sort of choppy but manageable.
 For the ancients, in this case, the word offered images of nothing less than incredibly violent waters more than capable of tearing a seafarer and his vessel to shreds.
-Take a trip out onto this particular waterway, one that has indeed claimed so many lives throughout the millennia and continues to be noted by the Royal Navy as nearly unnavigable, and the lesson will be learned and the appropriate credence to the Gaelic language will be given.
+Take a trip out onto this particular waterway, which has indeed claimed so many lives throughout the millennia and continues to be noted by the Royal Navy as nearly unnavigable.
+A lesson will be learned, and the appropriate credence to the Gaelic language will be given.

-All of this being said, as I have already encouraged you not to underestimate the “speckled sea,” neither should you underestimate this whisky.
-Ardbeg’s Corryvreckan edition should be noted as not for the faint of heart.
-It should also be mentioned that when I opened the bottle in my friend’s home, both my wife and his scowled so scornfully at the scent that wafted thoroughly through the room with tidal force.
+All of this said, as I have already encouraged you not to minimize the “speckled sea,” neither should you underestimate this whisky.
+Ardbeg’s Corryvreckan edition is not for the faint of heart.
+It should also be noted that when I opened the bottle in my friend’s home, both our wives scowled scornfully at the scent wafting with tidal force through the room.
 “Oh, that’s horrible,” they said, being slammed by the overwhelmingly turbulent earthiness of heavy peat smoke.
 The men, however, offered grins of eager anticipation and then hurriedly urged the naysayers to another domain.

-The nose is incredibly smoky, leaving no doubt that you are only now adrift upon the calmer waters of the outer rim, and yet the current is pulling you closer, promising that very soon you will meet with a more challenging rush.
-The palate sees the waters surge almost immediately, spinning the farer with a spicy rage of salty citrus and rich peat.
+The nose is incredibly smoky, leaving no doubt that you are only now adrift upon the calmer waters of the outer rim, and yet the current is pulling you closer, promising that you will meet with a more challenging rush very soon.
+The palate immediately sees the waters surge, spinning their wayfarer with a spicy rage of salty citrus and rich peat.
 The finish caps with strength and longevity.
-Its tenacious pull drags the farer down into a calming depth of surprisingly gentle cinder-kissed cinnamon tinges.
+Its tenacious pull drags the wayfarer down into a calming depth of surprisingly gentle cinder-kissed cinnamon tinges.

 Actually, don’t do this.
-Go on the ride with your family, dummy.
-You hardly ever get to enjoy times like this.
-You can acquire this bottle fairly easily at most upstanding liquor shops.
+Go on the ride with your family.
+You rarely get to enjoy times like this.
+You can easily acquire this bottle at most upstanding liquor shops.
 Save the whisky for later that night when the family is exhausted and fast asleep.